QMUL/poLCAParallel/README.md

 ### Development Notes

-* It's very likelihood underflow occurs if the number of categories is too large, more than ~300.
+* It's possible that likelihood underflow occurs if the number of categories is too large, more than ~300.
 This is because in the calculation of the log-likelihood, the probabilities from each category are multiplied by each other.
 If there are $J$ categories, then there are $J$ probabilities to multiply together.
 This is addressed in commit 85ee419 but reverted.
 Consider